Data-Wrangling-and-Visualisation/Lung-Cancer/README.md

   <img src="SiteDemo2.png" width="45%" alt="Final Frontend Screenshot 2"/>
 </p>

+- **Created backend**

+- **Deployed our project** using Vercel.

 ---

 ### What's Next

-- **Perfect the existing visualizations**: We have made the majority of our visualizations, but some of them need a little more work.
-Like, creating more interactions and styling them.
+- **Perfect the existing visualizations**:  We want to dedicate more time to each of the six visualizations to make them more visually appealing, engaging, and interactive.
+While the current versions are functional, we believe there's still room to add creative styling, subtle animations, and smoother interactions that make the visual experience more enjoyable and intuitive
 - Polish the **GitHub repository** with more thorough documentation and code comments.
-- **Host the deployed version**.
+- **Add more interactivity + animations**:  We want to make the visualizations more interactive by adding animations, hover effects, and filters that allow users to explore the data in more engaging and personalized ways.

 ---
 ### Running the Application